openmrs/openmrs-esm-core/docs/under_the_hood/extensions.md

 To actually render also two more things need to be considered:

-1. Is the defined online or offline mode accepted?
+1. Does the extension render in offline or online mode, and which mode is the browser in?
-2. What properties should be passed on the component which is rendered?
+2. What properties should be passed to the component which is rendered?

 The answer to (1) is found in `navigator.onLine`.
 Only if `offline` was set to `true` or some object the component renders in offline mode.
 Likewise, if `online: false` was supplied the component will not render in online mode.